 The liner gives 10 mmHg of compression and may be suitable for patients where lower compression is indicated.
 Again, any patient needs a full evaluation, including a doppler asssessment, before wearing any compression hosiery.

 No, the patient's limb needs to fit into the standard hosiery sizes, a leg may need to be reduced with bandages before it is a suitable size and shape.
 Patients with large ulcers and heavy exudate would be more suited to bandages.

 Yes, in most cases as the hosiery is not bulky.
 Being able to wear normal shoes is also beneficial at encouraging mobility.

-The RCT found leg ulcer hosiery kits (Activa's was included in the trial) have equivalent healing rates as 4L bandages and fewer patient whose ulcers healed wearing kits recurred.
+The RCT found leg ulcer hosiery kits (kits from L&R were included in the trial) have equivalent healing rates as 4L bandages and fewer patient whose ulcers healed wearing kits recurred.